F9 (film): Cast

 Additionally, J. D. Pardo portrays Jack Toretto, Jim Parrack portrays Kenny Linder, Martyn Ford portrays Sue, and Cardi B portrays Leysa, a woman who shares history with Dom and Magdalene.
 Karson Kern and Igby Rigney portray young versions of Vince and Jesse, respectively.

 Lucas Black, Don Omar, and Shea Whigham reprise their respective roles as Sean Boswell, Santos, and Agent Michael Stasiak from previous films, while Shad Moss and Jason Tobin also reprise their respective roles as Twinkie and Earl from The Fast and the Furious: Tokyo Drift (2006).
 Cered and Ozuna portray young versions of Leo and Santos, respectively.
 Jason Statham reprises his role as Deckard Shaw in an uncredited cameo appearance during the end credits, and Puerto Rican rapper Bad Bunny appears as Lookout.
+Gal Gadot appears as Gisele Yashar through archival footage.

 Production

 Development

-In November 2014, Universal Pictures chairwoman Donna Langley told The Hollywood Reporter that there would be at least three more films in the franchise after Furious 7 (2015).
-In October 2017, Diesel revealed in a Facebook live video that Justin Lin, who directed every film from The Fast and the Furious: Tokyo Drift through Fast & Furious 6, would be returning for the ninth and tenth films.
-In May 2018, Daniel Casey was hired to write the screenplay after Morgan left due to his work on Hobbs & Shaw.
-Neal H. Moritz returns as producer for the ninth main installment after being left out of Hobbs & Shaw.
+In November 2014, Universal Pictures chairwoman Donna Langley confirmed that a discussion regarding three sequels to Furious 7 (2015) had taken place.
+Actor Vin Diesel reaffirmed this in September 2015, alluding the trilogy could lead to the mainline series' conclusion.
+Furious 7 (2015) film director James Wan was originally contractually hired to direct The Fate of the Furious (2017) and this film, but the studio let him go after he told them about his wishes to make The Conjuring 2 (2016), a sequel to his previous horror film The Conjuring (2013), and firmly declined directing both the eighth film and this film due to the seventh film's demanding production impacting on his health.
+In October 2017, Diesel revealed in a Facebook live video that Justin Lin, who directed every film from The Fast and the Furious: Tokyo Drift (2006) through Fast & Furious 6 (2013), would be returning to direct this film and Fast X (2023).
+In May 2018, Daniel Casey was hired to write the screenplay after Chris Morgan left due to his work on Hobbs & Shaw (2019).
+Neal H. Moritz returned as producer after being left out of Hobbs & Shaw (2019) due to issues with Universal Pictures.